The best Uluru Holiday Packages 2023

 In the afternoon you can try to fit in one of the free talks offered at the visitors’ centre.
 These can really add to your visit.
 We really enjoyed the art talk and the morning garden walk.

-Day three is a big one, a full day out to Kings Canyon, where you have the chance to climb to the canyon rim for stunning views of Watarrka National Park.
-There is also an option for a shorter walk to aong the boulder-strewn canyon creek bed.
+Day three is big, a full day out to Kings Canyon, where you have the chance to climb to the canyon rim for stunning views of Watarrka National Park.
+There is also an option for a shorter walk to along the boulder-strewn canyon creek bed.

-Your final day begins with the Field of Light – you will arrive in while it’s still dark and experience with light display as the sun rises.
+Your last day begins with the Field of Light.
+You will arrive in while it’s still dark and experience with light display as the sun rises.

 Check the price and availability of the Outback Highlights tour

 If you like a bit more flexibility, then perhaps one of AAT Kings Tour passes is a good choice.
 These passes take the hard work out of planning your sightseeing.

 While this pass will cover your tour needs, you have to arrange your own accommodation options.
 We have written extensively about the different hotels at Ayers Rock Resort.